Ellpeck/TinyLifeWeb/InGameNews.md

-Hi everyone!!
-If you've been playing Tiny Life for a while, and you're enjoying it, please consider **leaving a review on Steam**.
-Reviews help out a lot, and they help players decide whether they should also buy the game!
+Hi yall!
+If you've been playing Tiny Life for a while, and you're enjoying it, please consider [**leaving a review on Steam**](https://store.steampowered.com/app/1651490/Tiny_Life/).
+Reviews help the game and potential new players a lot!!

 ![](media/news/Reviews.png)